 - Exercise: Many people smoke as a way to reduce stress.
 Exercise can also reduce stress while improving cardiovascular and skeletal-muscular health and fitness.

 Another critical thing to do is identify the things that cause cravings.
 These factors could be anything that causes stress.
 Find productive ways of dealing with them that do not involve smoking.

 Home Remedies to Detox Body Naturally From Nicotine

 While the concept of detoxifying your body using herbs and tonics is debatable, the body does do a good job of detoxifying itself.
 There are things you can do to help this process move along more swiftly.

 The nicotine in tobacco products is what makes them so addicting.
-When you give up smoking cold turkey, you may suffer from some major withdrawal symptoms ranging from nausea to irritability to jitters.
+When you quit smoking cold turkey, you may suffer from some major nicotine withdrawal symptoms ranging from nausea to irritability to jitters.

 One way to ensure you don’t give in to the urge is to distract yourself from your cravings.
 This may mean something different for different people.
 For instance, you might engage in one of your favorite hobbies so as to not think about smoking.